exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 Configuration, Time and Timestamping services.

 The backend part of our Timestamping Service is now ready for use.
-Refer to our [Github](timestamping) repository to view the code of the service, the frontend we have added and the instructions on launching our demo Timestamping Service.
+Refer to our [Github][timestamping] repository to view the code of the service, the frontend we have added and the instructions on launching our demo Timestamping Service.